 Recommended by: Sarah Richard Girls That Scuba

 Thailand can be known for its bucket loads of tourist, but there are still many islands you can go to escape the crowds.
 Krabi has to be my favorite because it holds two of, – in my opinion – the best beaches in Thailand; Railay and Tonsai.
 Located on the small peninsula located between Krabi Town and Ao Nang, and only about an hour boat ride from Krabi, these two beaches are about a close to postcard perfection you’ll get.
-Adventure seekers, pack your climbing shoes as there are tons of outdoor activities to do!
+Adventure seekers, pack your climbing shoes as there are tons of outdoor activities to do in Krabi!
 From rock climbing to cliff jumping, snorkeling and hiking you can fill days exploring these beaches.
 But then again, you could also grab a mango, get yourself a spot of sand and soak up the peace and quiet!

 Krabi ferry schedule & tickets from click here